sap-tutorials/developer-advocates/tutorials/devtoberfest2025-fun-scramble-codejam/devtoberfest2025-fun-scramble-codejam.md

 parser: v2
 ---

-# 🟣 Devtoberfest 2025 - Scramble Challenge - Programming Languages
+# 🟣 Devtoberfest 2025 - Scramble Challenge - Event-Based Processes CodeJam
 <!-- description --> You don't have to code all day.
 Let's have some fun with a little puzzle.

 ## You will learn